thunderbird89/esf/stories/story-knock-knock.md

 One hundred twenty-five percent.
 Chen had worked in engineering before her command track.
 She knew what that meant.
 Reactor cores running at temperatures they weren't designed to sustain.
 Cooling systems struggling to keep up.
 Power conduits stressed beyond their specifications.

 If they maintained this output much longer, systems would start failing.
-Not from enemy fire—from simple thermal overload.
+Not from enemy fire - from simple thermal overload.

 > "How long can we sustain one-twenty-five?"